|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Best part is, these meatballs freeze beautifully after they have been cooked.
-So you can make a single or double back, and keep them on hand in the freezer.
+The best part is, these meatballs freeze beautifully after they have been cooked.
+So you can make a single or double batch, and keep them on hand in the freezer.
 We definitely recommend baking them first so they're ready to be defrosted and then used in your chosen recipe.

 Click Play to See This Recipe Come Together